ayoo2452/DH110/Assignment 5/README.md

 ##  :small_blue_diamond: User Testing

-> NOTE: All photos were taken _before_ the participant started on their wireflows— we both agreed that having a camera on during the process might be burdensome.
+> NOTE 1 : All photos were taken _before_ the participant started on their wireflows— we both agreed that having a camera on during the process might be burdensome.
 Additionally, the picture of the participant on the "Services" pages/frames was taken as I introduced the general idea of how I wanted their hypothetical wireflow to be drawn.
 I used the services page as an example, since neither of the assigned tasks pertained to that section.

+> NOTE 2: Wireframes created in Figma.
+Tested and annotated by participant in GoodNotes, using an iPad Pro with an Apple Pencil (2nd generation).

 |  Services page | Resources (Task 2) | Find a route (Task 1) |
 | ------------- | ------------- |  ------------- |